 Financial Times (UK), Science Editor,

 Clive Cookson has worked in science journalism for the whole of his professional life.
 He graduated with a First Class degree in chemistry from Oxford University in 1974.
 After journalism training on the Luton Evening Post, he became science correspondent of the Times Higher Education Supplement in London and then spent four years in Washington as American Editor of THES.
 He returned to London in 1981 as technology correspondent of the Times and moved to BBC Radio as science correspondent in 1983.
 He joined the Financial Times as technology editor in 1988 and has been Science Editor of the FT since 1991.
 He has won several science journalism awards, most recently Media Commentator of the Year at the European Mediscience Awards 2017, and is an honorary member of the British Science Association and the American Academy of Arts and Sciences.

 Press and Communication Office Manager (ad interim),

-He is executive director of the communication, statistical and planning departments of the autonomous Region Friuli Venezia Giulia.
+He is Executive Director of the communication, statistical and planning departments of the autonomous Region Friuli Venezia Giulia.
 He holds a degree in Political Science and Economic and Business and manages the Internet, social media and press office of the Region.
-As head of the management audit department he supervises the Friuli Venezia Giulia Region programs and has drafted since 2014 the Region’s strategic plan.
+As head of the management audit department he supervises the Friuli Venezia Giulia Region programs and has drafted the Region’s strategic plan since 2014.